jokergoo/spiral/README.md

 1. initialize the spiral,
 2. add a track,
-3. add graphics in the track.
+3. add graphics to the track.

 Step 2 and 3 can be applied multiple times to allow multiple-track visualization along the spiral.

-The code for making spiral plot looks like follows:
+The code for making spiral plot looks likes follows:

 ```r
 library(spiralize)